blockprotocol/blockprotocol/rfcs/text/0352-graph-type-system.md

 The `kind` can only take on values that specify the types of the proposed type system.

 The `links` keyword specifically allows constraints in the case of having a set of links.
 Here the link set can be ordered or unordered (default).

+The `requiredLinks` keyword specifies what links are to be considered required for instances of an Entity Type.

 As mentioned in the Guide-Level explanation, the following JSON Schema keywords are repurposed: